 Fixed Overhead Expenditure Variance: Spending more money than budgeted.

-Fixed Overhead Volume Variance: Change in demand.
-Interruption or stoppage of work from defective planning, shortage of material, absence of or faulty instructions, etc.
+Fixed Overhead Volume Variance: Change in demand, interruption or stoppage of work due to defective planning, shortage of materials, absence of or faulty instructions, etc.

-Fixed Overhead Efficiency: Actual efficiency in operations not as expected.
+Fixed Overhead Efficiency: Actual operational efficiency is not in line with expectations.

-For the XYZ Company for the month of October, calculate the various overhead variances from the information given below:
+For XYZ Company for the month of October, calculate the various overhead variances from the following information: